UBM Pilots in the United States

 Name | When? | Who? | How many? | What? | How much? | How funded? |

-Universal Basic Mobility (Oakland, CA) | 2021-2022 | Employees and residents in East Oakland near new BART | 500 | Funds flexible across modes | $300 total for 3 months (anticipated use) | Local agency |
+Universal Basic Mobility (Oakland, CA) | Phase 1: 2021-2022 Phase 2: 2025-2026 | Phase 1: Employees and residents in East Oakland near new BART Phsae 2: Income-qualified employees and residents in West Oakland | Phase 1: 500 Phase 2: 1,000 | Funds flexible across modes | Phase 1: $300 total for 3 months (2 loads) Phase 2: $320 | Local agency/Transportation commission |

-Mobility Wallet (Los Angeles, CA) | 2023-2024 (12 months) | Income-qualified residents in South L.A. | 2,000 | Funds flexible across modes | $150/month | State air quality and local agency |
+Mobility Wallet (Los Angeles, CA) | Phase 1: 2023-2024 (12 months) Phase 2: 2025-2026 (12 months) | Phase 1: Income-qualified residents in South L.A.
+Phase 2: Income-qualified residents across L.A.
+County | Phase 1: 1,000 Phase 2: 2,200 | Funds flexible across modes | Phase 1: $150/month Phase 2: $1,800 (lump sum) | State air quality and local agency |

 Mobility Incentives (Stockton, CA) | 2023-2024 (18 months) | Income-qualified residents in South Stockton | 400 | Funds flexible across modes | $100/month | State air quality and local agency |